-36 Bolt M "Homeownership, Legal Administration, And The Uncertainties Of Inheritance In South Africa's Townships: Apartheid's Legal Shadows" 2021 (120) African Affairs 225.
+&lt;sup>36 Bolt M "Homeownership, Legal Administration, And The Uncertainties Of Inheritance In South Africa's Townships: Apartheid's Legal Shadows" 2021 (120) African Affairs 225.

-37 Kingwill R "[En] gendering the norms of customary inheritance in Botswana and South Africa" 2016 (48) The Journal of Legal Pluralism and Unofficial Law 214.
+&lt;sup>37 Kingwill R "[En] gendering the norms of customary inheritance in Botswana and South Africa" 2016 (48) The Journal of Legal Pluralism and Unofficial Law 214.

-38 In terms of the Conversion of Certain Rights into Leasehold or Ownership Act 81 of 1988 and the Upgrading of Land Tenure Rights Act 112 of 1991 (ULTRA).
+&lt;sup>38 In terms of the Conversion of Certain Rights into Leasehold or Ownership Act 81 of 1988 and the Upgrading of Land Tenure Rights Act 112 of 1991 (ULTRA).

-39 Rahube v Rahube [2018] ZACC 42; 2019 (1) BCLR 125 (CC); 2019 (2) SA 54 (CC).
+&lt;sup>39 Rahube v Rahube [2018] ZACC 42; 2019 (1) BCLR 125 (CC); 2019 (2) SA 54 (CC).

-40 See in general the doctoral thesis of Kingwill, R.A., 2013.
+&lt;sup>40 See in general the doctoral thesis of Kingwill, R.A., 2013.
 The map is not the territory: law and custom in 'African freehold': a South African case study dealing with these issues extensively.

-[46] The concept of "family homes" and the property rights that they confer on the people living in them is thus a common occurrence and yet is invisible to the "formal laws" of South Africa.
-Formally, the registered owner is conferred rights that bestow on them the normal entitlements of ownership in terms of the common law, including alienating the property at will.
+alienating the property at will.
 This sometimes leads to great conflicts as this goes against the norms that underlie the idea of a "family home", as is visible in this case.

 [47] Family homes govern a family's relation to immovable property.
 It is based on the principle that the person in control of the property ("custodian" or "caretaker") has a collective kin-based obligation to preserve the property.
 By implication, then, kin members ability to alienate the property is limited by their obligations.
 Moreover, it is not always possible for people on the outside to determine who the custodian of the property is.
-It is undoubtedly more complicated than fixating on the individual titleholder whose name is written on the title deed.41
+It is undoubtedly more complicated than fixating on the individual titleholder whose name is written on the title deed.

-[48] The custodian's duty rests on the relationship of the family to the property, not just the present-day family but also the ancestors.42 This, however, usually happens outside the realm of the law, leading to a disjoint between registration, tenure and succession rights.
+[48] The custodian's duty rests on the relationship of the family to the property, not just the present-day family but also the ancestors.
+This, however, usually happens outside the realm of the law, leading to a disjoint between registration, tenure and succession rights.

-[49] The family house is held and "informally43" transmitted through the family (as opposed to individuals).
-These family members include male and female members, past, present and future - related in most cases in South Africa through the male line of descent (patrilineage).44 While the property passes through a patrilineage, both sons and daughters inherit patrilineal family membership.
+[49] The family house is held and "informally" transmitted through the family (as opposed to individuals).
+These family members include male and female members, past, present and future - related in most cases in South Africa through the male line of descent (patrilineage).
+While the property passes through a patrilineage, both sons and daughters inherit patrilineal family membership.

 [50] Patrilineal does not necessarily equate to patriarchal, and where it does, the Constitution requires us to do away with such gender discrimination.
-But just
+But just because property devolves in the male lineage does not per se make it a gender-